YILUOSJTUT/Nonlinear-dynamics/README.md

 Here, \( x \) represents the phase (or angle) on a torus, and \( y \) represents a momentum-like variable.
 The parameter \( k \) controls the strength of the nonlinear perturbation.
 For small \( k \) the dynamics are regular (invariant tori), whereas larger \( k \) can induce chaotic behavior.

-### How to Run

-- The program iterates trajectories starting from a grid of initial conditions.
-- Adjust parameters such as the number of iterations or the list of \( k \) values in the code.
-- Run the program to generate phase-space portraits that illustrate the transition from order to chaos.

 ---

 ## Program 2: Chaos Map Explorer